 Thai court declines to hear case of PM’s incomplete oath

-Thailand's Constitutional Court has declined to hear a case accusing the country's prime minister of violating the constitution by omitting a sentence from the oath of office he and his government took before King Maha Vajiralongkorn.
+Thailand's Constitutional Court announced Wednesday it has declined to hear a case accusing the country's prime minister of violating the constitution by omitting a sentence from the oath of office he and his government took before King Maha Vajiralongkorn.

 The issue raised questions about the legitimacy of Prime Minister Prayuth Chan-ocha's government, which took office in July.